specklesystems/speckle-docs/user/grasshopper.md

 ### Ribbon tabs

-In addition to the nodes in the `Speckle 2` tab, the Speckle Grasshopper connector also comes with a variety of specific nodes create objects for specific industry standards (such as `BIM` and `Structural`) or specific applications (such as `ETABS`, `Revit` or `GSA`).
+In addition to the nodes in the `Speckle 2` tab, the Speckle Grasshopper Connector also comes with a variety of specific nodes create objects for specific industry standards (such as `BIM` and `Structural`) or specific applications (such as `ETABS`, `Revit` or `GSA`).
 These nodes are organized in independent tabs:

 - **Speckle 2 BIM**
 - **Speckle 2 Revit**